The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 their stories that enable all of us to learn, to find meaning, to share and make decisions every single day.

-I am committed to not using AI for my writing or design.
-Because I have talent, taste, class, integrity, and morals.
+I am committed to little to no AI use for writing or design.
+I am commited to maintaining my talent, taste, class, integrity, and morals.

 Final Thought